Help Center

 Layouts act as “frames” for your microsite.
 They’re where you can place components that you want to appear pervasively across the microsite, like headers and banner images.

-If you used auto setup to create your microsite, then your site has three layouts by default:
+If you used auto setup to create your microsite, then your site has three layouts by default.

 The base layout is where you can place content that you want to appear regardless of which page a participant is on and whether they’re authenticated on your site.
-This is where you can add a header or footer that you want to appear across the site.
+It's where you can add a header or footer that you want to appear across the site.
 The base layout also contains the brand container, which manages colors and fonts sitewide.

 Pages

-• Verified: Logged in participants only
+• Verified: Logged in participants only.

-• Unverified: Logged in participants who have not verified their email address
+• Unverified: Logged in participants who have not verified their email address.

-• Public: Viewable by anyone
+• Public: Viewable by anyone.

 Inherited Layout